-Cats are well-known for their hunting prowess, although some cats are more talented at this skill than others.
-But if you’re wondering if cats are good at catching and killing rats, let’s find out the answer!
+Cats are well-known for their hunting prowess, but some cats are more talented at this skill than others.
+If you’re wondering if cats are good at catching and killing rats, let’s find out the answer!

 Cats as predators